adamgalall95/Tableau-Sales-Dashboard/README.md

   ### Requirements Overview
   Display a summary of total number of customers , total sales per customer and total number of orders for the current year and the previous year.

-## Link to Tableau Dashbaord: https://public.tableau.com/app/profile/ahmed.galall8742/viz/Book1_17450556185910/SalesDashboard?publish=yes
+## [Click to go to Tableau Dashbaord] (https://public.tableau.com/app/profile/ahmed.galall8742/viz/Book1_17450556185910/SalesDashboard?publish=yes)